microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Get-WinGetUserSettings.md

 ## DESCRIPTION

-Get user settings for WinGet.
+This command displays the WinGet settings for the current user.
+The settings are stored in `$env:LOCALAPPDATA\Packages\Microsoft.DesktopAppInstaller_8wekyb3d8bbwe\LocalState\settings.json`.
+This file only exists if you have change a user setting using the `Set-WinGetUserSettings` command.

 ## EXAMPLES

-### Example 1: Default
+### Example 1: Get the WinGet settings for the current user

 ```powershell
 Get-WinGetUserSettings
 ```

-Gets the WinGet user settings from the user's settings.json file.

 ## PARAMETERS